 - Writing For Younger Readers.
 I’m by no means a children’s book author, so I was equal parts dubious and excited to learn more about how Judy writes for younger readers—is it possible that I could learn something from this?
 Absolutely, yes.
 It was awesome to learn about tapping into the younger version of myself.
 I think this part of the course will really spark ideas for children’s book authors.

 - Judy’s Writing Process.
 Who wouldn’t want to learn about a successful author’s writing process?
 Judy dropped some insider information on how she writes her stories.
 It’s fairly simple, but it involves one particular item: her notebook.
 Her process is different from mine, and I found it interesting that Judy insisted she needed that notebook for security when writing.
-Her process sparked something for me—how to get over the fear of facing the blank page each morning.
+Her creative writing process sparked something for me—how to get over the fear of facing the blank page each morning.

 - Price.
 With all the information provided in this course, I truly believe it’s well worth the money.